Suicidal ideation: Standardized psychometric measures

-Treatment
+Management

 Treatment of suicidal ideation can be problematic due to the fact that several medications have actually been linked to increasing or causing suicidal ideation in patients.
 Therefore, several alternative means of treating suicidal ideation are often used.
 The main treatments include: therapy, hospitalization, outpatient treatment, and medication or other modalities.

 Therapy

-In psychotherapy a person explores the issues that make them feel suicidal and learns skills to help manage emotions more effectively.
+In psychotherapy, a person explores the issues that make them feel suicidal and learns skills to help manage emotions more effectively.

 Hospitalization

-Hospitalization allows the patient to be in a secure, supervised environment to prevent the suicidal ideation from turning into suicide attempts.
+Hospitalization allows the patient to be in a secure, supervised environment to prevent suicidal ideation from turning into suicide attempts.
 In most cases, individuals have the freedom to choose which treatment they see fit for themselves.
-However, there are several circumstances in which individuals can be hospitalized involuntarily.
+However, there are several circumstances where individuals can be hospitalized involuntarily.
 These circumstances are: